FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 Looking better!

-In `App.vue` add more card styles so a nice contrasting background image shows up.
+In `App.vue`, add more card styles so a nice contrasting background image shows up.
 Note, you might need to refresh your Code Sandbox to see these new styles.

 ```css
 .cards {